Communications and Outreach Assistant

 All photos in this carousel are clicked by Krishna.

-The screening photos in this carousel are clicked by Shreya.
+The screening photos in this carousel were clicked by Shreya.

 Rishika organised a Nagari film screening after the Monday Assembly at her college.
 The Monday assembly is one of the few moments when the entire school comes together: students, faculty, and non-teaching staff.
 It is usually an open space for conversations about what’s happening around them, where different viewpoints come in naturally.
 She felt that this was the right setting for a collective film screening and followed it with a discussion.